Behind closed doors (sport): Barcelona–Las Palmas, 2017–18 La Liga

 Surrounding violence in Catalonia due to the 2017 Catalan independence referendum, the match between Barcelona and Las Palmas in the 2017–18 La Liga was played behind closed doors.
 Barcelona first requested the LFP to postpone their match which was to be played on the same day as the referendum.
 This request was declined by the LFP, saying that, if Barcelona refused to play the match, their six points would be deducted.
 To protect the fans, as well as in protest to LFP's decision, Barcelona played the match behind closed doors, a first at their stadium, Camp Nou.
 The match ended 3–0 in favor of Barcelona.

+Belarus involvement in the Russian invasion of Ukraine

+UEFA announced on 3 March 2022 that, as a result of Belarusian involvement in the Russian invasion of Ukraine, home matches for Belarus and UEFA club competition matches that would be hosted by Belarusian teams were required to be held at neutral venues and behind closed doors until further notice.

 Philippines–Qatar, 2019 FIBA Basketball World Cup Asian Qualifiers

 As part of the sanctions handed to the Philippine men's basketball team in the aftermath of their involvement in their brawl against Australia during their home game on 2 July 2018, the Philippine national team was obliged to play their next home match in the second round of the 2019 FIBA Basketball World Cup Asian qualifiers behind closed doors with the succeeding two home games being placed under probation.
 The lone game that was played behind closed doors was their home game against Qatar on 17 September 2018 at the Smart Araneta Coliseum.